viptomer1/test-levi/README.md

 - 👋 Hi,
 - 👀 I’m using below tech for this project..

-Before going in details please have a look
+Before going in details please have a look (TO check responsive grid , make change page limit in constant file to show page/total pages)

 <a href="https://viptomer1.github.io/">Demo Product grid & Pagination</a>